Almost contact 5-folds are contact: Surgery and good ace fibrations

-In the subsequent sections the argument uses a fibration obtained by blowing--up the base locus of a good almost contact pencil.
-In order to recover the initial manifold we require the inverse procedure.
-This is used in Section \ref{sec:end}. \begin{lemma} Let $(M,\xi)$ be a contact manifold and $E\cong(\sS^3,\xi_{st})$ be a codimension--$2$ contact submanifold with trivial normal bundle.
-Then the submanifold $E$ can be replaced by a knot $K$ such that the resulting manifold $\overline{M}$ admits a contact structure $(\overline{M},\overline{\xi})$, $K$ is transverse and the complements $(M \setminus E,\xi)\cong(\overline{M}\setminus K,\overline{\xi})$ are contactomorphic. \end{lemma} \begin{proof} The blow--up procedure can be reversed smoothly.
-Use $\phi_1^{-1}$ to glue instead of $\phi_1$.
-In this case any choice of $k$ can be made. \end{proof} Note that the diffeomorphism type of the blown--up manifold depends on the choice of $k\in \Z$.
-Even choices of $k$ not being diffeomorphic to odd ones.\\

-The argument developed in this article to prove Theorem \ref{main} requires a smooth fibration, hence the reason for performing a blow--up.
-There is an alternative approach not involving a blow--up that leads to a quite complicated version of the local models used in Sections \ref{sec:vertical}, \ref{sect:skeleton} and \ref{sec:bands}.
+This concludes the proof of Theorem \ref{thm:good_blowup}.
+The argument developed in this article to prove Theorem \ref{main} requires a smooth fibration, hence the reason for Theorem \ref{thm:good_blowup}.
+There is an alternative approach not involving the manifold $\widetilde M$ that leads to a quite complicated version of the local models used in Sections \ref{sec:vertical}, \ref{sec:skeleton} and \ref{sec:bands}.
 These models are essential to describe the deformation of the almost contact structure.
 The simpler, the better.
 In particular, the description in Section \ref{sec:bands} would be rather technical if the modified model was used.\\

-The use of a blow--up to obtain an almost contact Lefschetz fibration eases the technicalities.
-In order to prove Theorem \ref{main} we perform both blow--up and blow--down processes with the same parameter $k=(k_1,\ldots,k_s)$.
-This preserves the homotopy type of the almost contact structure.